Medical devices demand precision. Laser welding delivers.

 Case Study 2: Catheter Tip Welding

-A global catheter manufacturer adopted automated laser micro welding for their guidewires and catheter tips, significantly enhancing weld consistency and reducing scrap rates.
+A global catheter manufacturer adopted automated laser micro‑welding for guidewires and catheter tips.
+The result was significantly better weld consistency and lower scrap rates.

 Choosing the Right Laser Welding System